ethereal-sheep/vecl/docs/small_vector.md

 }
 ```

+### Allocator Awareness
+The current `small_vector` is not allocator aware, and implementation of such
+is a work in progress.

 # Further Reading
 For further insight on containers with small buffer optimizations, the
 following resources are great for understanding why we do small buffer